shivansh1012/LoginRegisterMERN/README.md

 # MERNPortal

-A basic portal for user and admin login/register.
+A basic portal for user and admin login/register using JWT Authentication.

 ## Getting Started